 The white powder that develops on beeswax candles is called bloom.
 It only appears on candles made with pure beeswax.
 If you prefer to remove the white bloom, you can gently use low heat from a hair dryer, a cloth...or your hand.
 However, since our candles are made with pure beeswax, the bloom will return in a few days (or a few weeks).
 It’s just the nature of beeswax, and one way to be sure the candle contains pure beeswax.

+Yes, we can!
 If you're interested in a custom order, we'd love to hear from you!
-Send us a message via our Contact Us page, and tell us the details.
-Please note: Production times may vary, due to the handcrafted nature of our products.
+Send us a message via our Contact Us page, and share details about the custom order you are requesting.
+Please note: Production times may vary, due to the handcrafted nature of our products, but are typically 4-7 days for a custom order.

 Yes, it is!
 A pure beeswax candle is a beautiful light source...that helps clean the air!
 Similar to a Himalayan Salt Lamp, pure beeswax candles release negative ions that bond to the positively-charged ions polluting the air.
 The result is cleaner air!
 Your candle has effectively helped remove common allergens like dander and dust.
 Yay!

-This doesn't always happen, but it's normal behavior for beeswax candles.
+This doesn't always happen, but it's normal behavior for beeswax candles, especially if the room is cold.
 Beeswax shrinks as it cools, which will sometimes cause it to crack.
-We choose to avoid using additives to soften the beeswax, so this may happen from time to time.
+We choose to avoid using additives, so this may happen from time to time.
 If your beeswax candle has cracked after you put it out, simply trim the wick and light it again as usual.
 It won't affect the performance, and the crack will fill in with the newly melted beeswax.

 Thank you for asking!
 At this time, we aren’t offering private labeling, but we do welcome wholesale clients.
-If you'd like more information about this, or how Pellar Fox products are sold..please send us a message.
+Retailers who are on the Faire platform can find us on at https://faire.com/direct/pellarfox If you'd like more information about Faire, or where Pellar Fox products are sold..please send us a message.
 We'd love to hear from you!

 We recommend candle hugging for all of our beeswax pillars.
 This is a technique that helps the pillar maintain a consistent flame and consume all of the available beeswax.
 After you've extinguished the flame and the candle is still slightly warm, gently press the sides towards the center.
 Be careful not to press too far inward, or the wick may accidentally drown during the next burn.